page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 ### Datasets:
 1. (Only for Experiments by real dataset) You should follow the [insightface](https://github.com/deepinsight/insightface/tree/master/detection/retinaface) instructions to align and crop the face, here we give a full example of how to do it:
-   1. download FEI dataset from website: https://fei.edu.br/~cet/facedatabase.html(original images);
+   1. Download FEI dataset from website: https://fei.edu.br/~cet/facedatabase.html(original images);
-   2. extract them and put all images in the same directory;
+   2. Extract them and put all images in the same directory;
-   3. create conda env(mtcnn) from file `envs/environment_mtcnn.yml` by command `conda env create -f environment_mtcnn.yml` in directory `envs`;
+   3. Create conda env(mtcnn) from file `envs/environment_mtcnn.yml` by command `conda env create -f environment_mtcnn.yml` in directory `envs`;
-   4. activate the enviroment by command `conda activate mtcnn`;
+   4. Activate the enviroment by command `conda activate mtcnn`;
-   5. build `rcnn` by command `make` in directory `insightface/detection/retinaface` with `mtcnn` env;
+   5. Build `rcnn` by command `make` in directory `insightface/detection/retinaface` with `mtcnn` env;
-   6. download retinaface-r50 model(pretrained ImageNet ResNet50) from `insightface` following the website commands: https://github.com/deepinsight/insightface/tree/master/detection/retinaface
+   6. Download retinaface-r50 model(pretrained ImageNet ResNet50) from `insightface` following the website commands: https://github.com/deepinsight/insightface/tree/master/detection/retinaface
    7. In dataset directory, preprocess the face images following the script `face_retinaface_align.py` by command `python3 face_retinaface_align.py --data_dir your_data_dir --output_dir your_output_dir --det_prefix your_retinaface_r50_dir` with replacement of proper directory paths;

 ## Example: Implement attack by simulating data